- | 12:00 pm

 As author Daniel Gilbert says in Stumbling on Happiness, “a wandering mind is not a happy mind.”
 The premise of his argument is that because we spend so much of our time doing multiple tasks, we cannot stay focused.
 However, when we have a concrete plan in place, not only do we have more free time, but we’re also happier.
 Brain fog has also proved to be a challenging problem to tackle.

-Nutrition expert, Melanie Waxman, says, “Brain fog is an indication of inflammation in the body.
+Melanie Waxman, a nutrition expert at SHA Wellness Clinic, says, “Brain fog is an indication of inflammation in the body.
 Our cells become easily fatigued, and we lose our ability to focus for long periods.”
 However, small changes such as reducing having a good sleeping pattern, fixing your gut health, avoiding processed foods, and reducing stress will help you prevent brain fog.

 MEDITATION AND YOGA